In a short space of 36 hours, we experienced the best and worst of Sea Turtles, Cheeseburgers, and Car Alarms.

 The two mile walk home at night from the bus stop was magical.
 As we looked off into the distance about 40 miles away, we could see the red sky from erupting Mt Kilauea glowing ferociously.
 It made us all the more eager to visit this, the world’s most active volcano.
 That will be our next trip!

-Although we were eager to get away from the remote place we live, we were just as eager to return home after only a few days.
+Although we were eager to get away from the remote place where we are living and volunteering, we were just as eager to return home after only a few days.
 We slept better that night than any night spent in a city, realizing that our beds here are way better than many, and resting soundly to the chorus of crickets, frogs, and ocean waves.
 Even the constant thought of stinging centipedes in the back of our heads didn’t impede on this wonderful night of sleep!

 So until our next excursion, we are learning to appreciate our surroundings more and more out here in Popai.